astro-informatics/sopt/README.md

 conan build ..
 ```

-To install in directory `BUILD_FOLDER`, add the following options to the conan install and build commands:
+To install in directory `INSTALL_FOLDER`, add the following options to the conan build command:

 ```
-conan install .. --build-missing conan build .. -bf BUILD_FOLDER -if .
+conan build .. -bf INSTALL_FOLDER -if .
 ```

 Common errors